Yao-Xinchen/Meta-ROS-Doc/Writerside/topics/prerequisites.md

 ### Python

 Python is not used as the main language in this project.
-However, it is used in some scripts, such as `setup.py` and `launch.py`.
+However, it is used in some scripts, such as `launch.py`.

 ## ROS2